MVP Development for B2B Startups: What’s Different and What Stays the Same in 2025

 Case in Point: Salesforce Einstein initially launched as an MVP offering basic AI-driven insights.
 By targeting personalized engagement in CRM, Salesforce was able to validate its approach and later scale Einstein into a core feature that is now widely used by its enterprise clients.

-The faster B2B startups can validate their MVP, the faster they can secure funding or scale.
-In 2025, startups need to show the value of their MVP within 90 days to attract venture capital.
+The sooner B2B startups prove their MVP works, the quicker they can get funding or grow.
+In 2025, startups must show their MVP’s value within 90 days to catch the attention of investors.

 Fun Fact: Did you know that companies starting in 2025 are taking 12% less time to develop their MVPs compared to five years ago?
 This speed is driven by a focus on core functionality, faster feedback loops, and iterative testing.